linux-okernel/linux-okernel-components/test_mappings/smep/README.md

 README file).
 Repeat the run of bypass in okernel mode.
 In okernel mode "bypass" is killed on the first SMEP bypass attempt after printing it is calling func1.
-You can check that okernel is detecting this by looking in the log file as shown belwo.
+You can check that okernel is detecting this by looking in the log file as shown below.

 ```
 $ okernel_exec2 /bin/bash